-Best AI-Power Finance Apps
+Best AI-Powered Finance Apps

-By Rob Berger, JD | Last Updated March 11, 2026
+By Rob Berger, JD | Last Updated May 18, 2026

 I just returned from the Consumer Electronics Show in Las Vegas.
 One thing is clear–companies are integrating AI into everything.
 Finance apps, including budgeting apps, investment tracking apps, and even retirement planning tools, have joined the party.